ljedrz/blc/README.md

 ## Status

-The parser and lambda encoding are already working, but the library is still a work in progress.
+Encoding and decoding is already working, but the library is still a work in progress.

-## Roadmap
+## TODO

-- a binary encoding for lambda `Term`s
 - more documentation
 - more tests